KyfStore11k/iNix/README.md

 This project is focused on:

-\- understanding low-level x86 architecture
+- understanding low-level x86 architecture

-\- building a minimal but complete OS kernel
+- building a minimal but complete OS kernel

-\- implementing hardware drivers manually
+- implementing hardware drivers manually

-\- writing a clean and educational codebase
+- writing a clean and educational codebase

----

-\## 🚀 Features (so far)

-\- Multiboot-compliant GRUB bootloader

-\- 32-bit protected mode kernel

-\- VGA text-mode driver

-\- Basic printf implementation

-\- Kernel entry in pure assembly

-\- Bootable ISO generation

-\- Keyboard + interrupt system (in progress)